 Positioning like this often seems boring but it doesn’t have to be.
 Central positioning brings a strong sense of balance to the photo as there is equal weight on either side of the subject.

 Here’s a similar photo, again of a person, but this time with surrounding detail to make the photo interesting.

-Placing your point of interest slightly off centre creates a more dynamic photo with varying degrees of interest, depending on what you do with the rest of the frame.
+Placing your point of interest slightly off center creates a more dynamic photo with varying degrees of interest, depending on what you do with the rest of the frame.

 In an ideal world, we’d be able to move the subject around the frame as we wish to add more interesting elements.
 Often, however, there will be constraints from where we’re shooting that will prevent this.

-Simply putting someone slightly off centre will make a massive difference.
+Simply putting someone slightly off center will make a massive difference.
 But only if you have justification for doing so, such as a more interesting background.

 When you place the single point close to the edge of the frame, you need to be more careful about the placement.
 The further out you go, the more unusual it will appear.
 It helps if the rest of the frame is interesting but for different reasons.